xKillerbees/pf2e-hud-colors/README.md

   When disabled, action chips are restored to default-like PF2E HUD color families.

 Note:
-- `Disable PF2E HUD Theme?` has been hidden from the settings UI.
+- `Disable PF2E HUD Theme?` has been hidden from the settings UI as it was not working.

 ## Requirements
 - Foundry VTT v12+ (tested on v13)